opennox/docs/content/opennox/install/linux/appimage/_index.en.md

 Original CD should work as well.
 {{% /notice %}}

-Most probably, your Linux distribution has all required packages installed already.
-In case if Appimage does not run, please ensure you have these packages installed:
+Most probably, you are using 64 bit distribution of Linux.
+To use OpenNox you have to enable i386 architecture and install these packages:
-- libc:i386
+- libc6:i386
 - libfuse2:i386
 - zlib1g:i386

+On 32 bit distributions you probably have everything installed already.

 ## Installation process (standard usage)